dushyantk/dushyantk/README.md

 My ideal project feels like a science experiment with a launch button.

 📬 Let's Connect
-💌 dushyant@ayudh.dev
+💌 dushyant@ayudh.ai
-🐦 @kashyapdushyant
+🐦 @dushyantk
-📚 LinkedIn
+📚 LinkedIn/DTKA
 🛠️ Building at github.com/ayudhinc

 “Tools shape behavior.
 I build tools that make the right thing easier to do.”